• Ebook

 Notes

 *Using a baguette pan/mold: Without using a baguette pan or mold, the dough will spread horizontally instead of rising vertically.
 This is because gluten encourages vertical rise.
 To remedy this with gluten-free baguettes, use a mold or baguette pan.
-You can also get creative with silpat, a baking dish, and ramekins like I did here: (photo of weird baguette).
+You can also get creative with silpat, a baking dish, and ramekins.

-** Gluten-Free Flours: I tried both Pamela's All-Purpose Gluten-Free Flour and Bob's Red Mill 1-to-1 gluten-free flours and this recipe works great with both!
+** All Purpose Gluten-Free Flours: I tried both Pamela's All-Purpose Gluten-Free Flour and Bob's Red Mill (BRM) 1-to-1 gluten-free flours and this recipe works great with both!
 The dough is a little more wet with Bob's Red Mill 1-to-1 and the final product is still excellent.
-Note that King Arthur GF Measure for Measure flour says "Not recommended as 1:1 substitute for yeasted recipes" on the packaging, and will not work with this recipe.
-For more flour notes please read the comments.
+Note that BRM GF flour says "Not recommended as a 1:1 substitute for yeasted recipes" on the packaging, but will work fine in this recipe.
+It works well with yeasted recipes in general, just not as a direct 1:1 substitution for non gluten-free bread recipes.

-Storage: Store on the counter for up to 3 days, wrapped in a cotton dishtowel.
+Storage: Store leftover gluten-free french baguettes on the counter for up to 3 days, wrapped in a cotton dishtowel.
 You can also freeze the baguettes for up to 3 months.
 Allow to cool and wrap in plastic or slice into a ziploc bag before freezing.
 Reheat frozen baguettes in the oven at 400 degrees F until heated through (about 5-10 minutes).

-Keywords: vegan gluten free baguette, gluten free french bread, gluten free baguette
+Keyword gluten free french bread, gluten free baguette, gluten free french baguette

 Comments